Restrict resource access in Trustee

 Create the pod secrets

-Let’s create these dummy secret for pod2:
+Let’s create a dummy secret for pod1 and pod2:

 oc create secret generic p2-secret \